-Current documentation of disability is required, preferably from within the last three calendar years, and should accurately reflect current limitations associated with the specific disabling condition(s).
+Documentation of disability is required and should accurately reflect current limitations associated with the specific disabling condition(s).
 Documentation must be signed by an appropriate professional, such as a physician, psychologist, LD/ADHD Specialist, or other qualified professional.
 Appropriateness of documentation will be determined on a case-by-case basis.
 We may request additional information to determine eligibility for accommodations.
 All expenses accrued in the process of obtaining documentation are the responsibility of the student.
 Accommodations will not be provided without appropriate documentation.